kopecmartin/carRegisterOnBlockchain/README.md

-We have come up with the idea of car registration based on blockchain, while we were working on a school project whose aim was to explain technologies like blockchain and smart contracts and find a real life example where usage of those technologies would made people's life easier and more secure.
+We have come up with the idea of car registration based on blockchain, while we were working on a school project whose aim was to explain technologies like blockchain and smart contracts and find a real life example where usage of those technologies would make people's life easier and more secure.

 The full paper is available only in Czech and Slovak language, however, the practical usage of the technologies we've come up with is described in this Readme in English.

 ### Why would we want to have something like that?
-Buying a car and transferring its ownership is quite expansive process which takes certain amount of time and often this process is very bureaucratic.
+Buying a car and transferring its ownership is quite expensive process which takes certain amount of time and it's often very bureaucratic.

-Apart from time and money, when you're buying a used car, you need to trust the seller that the information he provides are true.
+Apart from time and money, when you're buying a used car, you need to trust the seller that the information he provides is true.
 The biggest issue seems to be that the sellers many times lie about the car's mileage.

 A car's mileage is difficult to verify, mainly when the car was transferred from one country to another (take EU as an example) by a car dealer or car reseller.
-Usually, the cars dealers change car's mileage to lower in order to increase attractivity of the car among potential buyers.
-Governments' systems are not ideally interconnected with the systems in other EU states and car resellers took an advantage of it.
+Usually, the cars dealers decrease car's mileage in order to increase attractivity of the car among potential buyers.
+Governments' systems are not ideally interconnected with the systems in other EU states and cars resellers have taken an advantage of it.

-In most countries of EU when a car's owner got changed, the new owner needs to issue a new plate number.
+In most EU countries when a car's owner gets changed, the new owner needs to issue a new plate number.
 This is expansive, time consuming and it's not ideal for the environment.
 Also the new owner gets a new technical paper of the car where all car's information are stated (technical parameters and the owner